simonswain/haystack/README.md

 }
 ```

+# Run It

-Start data collection and processing
+Run the Straw topology to start data collection and processing

 ```bash
 ~/haystack$ node run